VIC.GOV.AU | Policy and Advisory Library

 Student’s role in the Disability Inclusion Profile meeting

 It is important that students play an active and age-appropriate role in the profile process and contribute to the discussion and decision-making process, either in person or via a trusted adult.
-For more information, refer to: Preparing for the Disability Inclusion Profile meeting – roles and responsibilities.
+For more information and resources to support student voice, refer to: ‘Students’ in : Preparing for the Disability Inclusion Profile meeting – roles and responsibilities.

 At the meeting, they will be responsible for:

-Schools must ensure that they provide reasonable supports to parent/carer(s) to understand the purpose of the Disability Inclusion Profile, what to expect in the profile meeting itself and their role in it.
-Refer to: .
+Schools must ensure that they provide reasonable supports to parents/carers to understand the purpose of and their role in the Disability Inclusion Profile meeting.
+Refer to: Parents/carersExternal Link for more information and resources to support parent voice.

 Teacher role in the Disability Inclusion Profile meeting